-The right of workers to withhold their labor, to strike, is among the most fundamental of human rights.
-No democratic society worthy of the name can truly claim to respect the liberty of its citizens and deny their right to strike.
+The right of workers to withhold their labor — to strike — is among the most important of human rights.
+No society can truly claim to respect liberty and deny workers the right to strike.
 International law recognizes the right to strike as a fundamental human right.

-- Calls for the continued use of the right to strike as a primary weapon against the employer, characterized by careful planning and timing, full membership involvement, and mobilization of all possible community and political support;
+- Calls for the continued use of the strike as the primary weapon against the employer, characterized by careful planning and timing, full membership involvement, and mobilization of community and political support;

-- Recommends renewed education of members on UE strike policy, and urges locals to seek the right to strike on expired grievances as part of their collective bargaining demands;
+- Urges locals to seek the right to strike on grievances as part of their collective bargaining demands;

-- Calls upon locals and regions to include as part of their political action work the restoration of the right to strike for private and public workers without retaliation or replacement, and the extension of that right to all public sector workers, as part of any comprehensive labor law reform at all levels.
+- Calls upon locals and regions to include as part of their political action work a demand for the restoration of the right to strike for private and public workers without retaliation or replacement;